Worldseer/MulAxialGO/README.md

 - script/generate_data_loader_all.py：generate six styles of embedded winding matrix, use the trainloader function in it to generate an iterable DataLoader.
 The DataLoader has two outputs which are X list of matrices containing six winding styles and y is the true label.

-- script/axialnet.py: contains AxialNet backbone network code, used to build AxialGO
+- script/axialnet.py: contains AxialNet backbone network code, used to build MulAxialGO

-- script/resnet.py: contains the ResNet backbone network code

-- script/googlenet.py: contains GoogLeNet backbone network code

-- script/vgg.py: contains the VGG backbone network code

-- script/alexnet.py: contains the alexnet backbone network code

-- script/create_model.py: contains  code for building AxialGO and code for using other backbone network models
+- script/create_model.py: contains  code for building MulAxialGO and code for using other backbone network models

 - script/utils.py: codes for Gene Ontology terms